Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walk.md

 ## Brownian motion: big numbers in small spaces

-Why should scientists care about random walks?
 Later in this course, we will see that random walks power a simple but powerful approach that bacteria like *E. coli* use to explore their environment in the hunt for food.
-In the next lesson, we will see that randomly moving particles serve can produce high-level patterns if the particles interact when they collide.
+In the next lesson, we will see that randomly moving particles can produce high-level patterns if the particles interact when they collide.

 Before continuing, we will point you to a beautiful animation illustrating just how far a single randomly moving particle can travel in a relatively small amount of time.
 This animation, which shows a simulation of the path taken by a glucose molecule as the result of Brownian motion, starts at 6:10 of the following excellent video developed by the late Joel Stiles.